CMS Energy (NYSE:CMS) Issues FY 2023 Earnings Guidance

 CMS Energy (NYSE:CMS – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided EPS guidance of $3.05-$3.11 for the period, compared to the consensus EPS estimate of $3.12.
 The company issued revenue guidance of -.
 CMS Energy also updated its FY 2022 guidance to $2.87-$2.89 EPS.

-CMS Energy (NYSE:CMS – Get Rating) last posted its earnings results on Thursday, July 28th.
-The utilities provider reported $0.53 EPS for the quarter, topping analysts’ consensus estimates of $0.44 by $0.09.
-The firm had revenue of $1.92 billion during the quarter, compared to analysts’ expectations of $1.61 billion.
+CMS Energy (NYSE:CMS – Get Rating) last released its quarterly earnings results on Thursday, July 28th.
+The utilities provider reported $0.53 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.44 by $0.09.
 CMS Energy had a net margin of 15.63% and a return on equity of 11.22%.
-Equities analysts expect that CMS Energy will post 2.88 EPS for the current fiscal year.
+The company had revenue of $1.92 billion during the quarter, compared to the consensus estimate of $1.61 billion.
+As a group, research analysts forecast that CMS Energy will post 2.88 earnings per share for the current year.

 CMS Energy Cuts Dividend

-A number of research analysts have recently commented on the stock.
-Wells Fargo & Company dropped their target price on shares of CMS Energy from $78.00 to $68.00 and set an overweight rating for the company in a report on Wednesday, October 19th.
-Guggenheim dropped their price objective on shares of CMS Energy from $70.00 to $57.00 in a report on Monday, October 24th.
-StockNews.com started coverage on shares of CMS Energy in a report on Wednesday, October 12th.
-They issued a hold rating for the company.
-Seaport Res Ptn reiterated a buy rating on shares of CMS Energy in a report on Thursday, October 6th.
-Finally, TheStreet lowered shares of CMS Energy from a b- rating to a c+ rating in a report on Tuesday, October 18th.
-Seven analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat.com, CMS Energy currently has a consensus rating of Hold and an average price target of $67.25.
+A number of research firms recently issued reports on CMS.
+Mizuho decreased their price target on shares of CMS Energy from $73.00 to $59.00 and set a buy rating for the company in a research note on Friday, October 21st.
+Wells Fargo & Company decreased their price target on shares of CMS Energy from $78.00 to $68.00 and set an overweight rating for the company in a research note on Wednesday, October 19th.
+Morgan Stanley increased their price target on shares of CMS Energy from $54.00 to $55.00 and gave the stock an equal weight rating in a research note on Tuesday, October 25th.
+TheStreet cut shares of CMS Energy from a b- rating to a c+ rating in a report on Tuesday, October 18th.
+Finally, Seaport Res Ptn restated a buy rating on shares of CMS Energy in a report on Thursday, October 6th.
+Seven investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of Hold and a consensus price target of $67.25.

 About CMS Energy